GuccioGucci/contented/README.md

 A run-time representation of an array of `T`s, where `T` denotes the run-time representation of its element type.

-The distictive feature of a `permissiveArrayOf(T)` is that it skips elements that are not recognized as `T`s.
+The distictive feature of a `permissiveArrayOf(T)` is that it skips elements that are not recognized as `T`.
 This is different from `arrayOf(T)`, which instead stops as soon as one element is not recognized.

 ```typescript
 import { number, permissiveArrayOf, coerceTo } from 'contented';